datascienceconfidential/datascienceconfidential.github.io/_posts/2024-05-14-things-central-bankers-say.md

 </div>
 The figure changes with different model runs because, like LLMs and some other neural network models, doc2vec has no way to seed the random number generator to make the output reproducible.
 However, the main features of the plot remain the same.
 There are big peaks in 2020Q2 (when everyone was talking about covid; the term COVID-19 was coined in February 2020) and 2022Q1 (when everybody was talking about the Russian invasion of Ukraine).
 The most interesting feature of the plot is the dip between 2011 and 2019.

+I wanted to look at GDP growth and speech similarity.
 I was only able to find statistics on annual (not quarterly) world GDP growth.
 Comparing it to the annual similarity of central bank speeches, I found that there was essentially no correlation.

 On the other hand, there was rather a strong correlation between speech similarity and interest rates, but this is probably just because the period 1997-2024 included an episode of extremely low rates, and this coincided roughly with the period 2011-2019.
 The reason why the speeches are dissimilar during this period is probably because central bankers did not agree on what to do.
-For example, the Federal Reserve started quantitative easing in 2008, whereas the Eurozone was very reluctant to follow suit and did not start quantitative easing until after the <a href="https://www.economist.com/the-economist-explains/2014/08/20/how-jackson-hole-became-such-an-important-economic-talking-shop">Jackson Hole Consensus of 2014.</a>.
+For example, the Federal Reserve started quantitative easing in 2008, whereas the Eurozone was very reluctant to follow suit and did not start quantitative easing until after the <a href="https://www.economist.com/the-economist-explains/2014/08/20/how-jackson-hole-became-such-an-important-economic-talking-shop">Jackson Hole Consensus of 2014</a>.
 Interestingly, this "consensus" does not show up as in increase in speech similarity on the chart.

 Overall, I would say that during an urgent crisis, central bankers tend to say the same things (which is not surprising) but during a slow-motion crisis, they tend not to.
 I expect that if you did a similar study on central bank speeches in the 1920s, you might see a similar dip in speech similarity while the world was slowly sliding towards the abyss.